NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ♦ The border auto-task was not working if the border was not set to grow outwards.
 ♦ Slow playback in editor previewer (thanks to @mabakay).
 ♦ Recorder: A crash was happening if the monitor scheme was changed while the recorder was minimized.
+♦ DirectX recorder: Recording on a non-primary screen was resulting in a project with transparent frames.
+♦ New recorder: Dragging to select a screen region near the borders close to another display was very slow.
+♦ Cinemagraph: This feature was not working as expected in high DPI environments.
+♦ The option to save gifs with transparency was not working if you didn't also select the option to detect unchanged pixels.
+♦ Some gifs from Gfycat where not being correctly loaded.

 ### Known Bugs: